|Guide||♦||20 Triplogs||0 Topics|

-This 2001 description was written before the Hangover Trail "surfaced".
+This 2001 description was written before the Hangover Trail "surfaced."
 The Hangover Trail is more used and offers great views too.
-This description has a couple wicked views you will not see on Hangover.
+This description has a couple of wicked views you will not see on Hangover.

 Although nothing in comparison, Mitten Ridge here gave me a good scare.
 However, you can enjoy a great adventure.
 Just don't push it when things get tricky.
-Use something I obviously lack, a little common sense.
-In addition, I don't recommend hiking this trail mid June as I did.
+Use something I lack, a little common sense.
+Also, I don't recommend hiking this trail mid-June as I did.
 The trail is nearly 100% exposed.
-However, a 5:30am start would likely be okay in the summer.
+However, a 5:30 am start would likely be okay in the summer.
 A more enjoyable scenario would be a spring/fall sunset hike.
-I can only imagine the post card sunsets this area must create.
+I can only imagine the postcard sunsets this area must create.

 This area has been lodged in my mind for about five or six years now.
 The original plan was to mountain bike up Schnebly Hill Road to Foxboro Lake.
-Then checkout the "Cow Pies" on the way back down.
-Six horrid biking miles up Schenbly Hill and the sprocket cog assembly fell apart on my bike.
+Then check out the "Cow Pies" on the way back down.
+After six horrid biking miles up Schnebly Hill and the sprocket cog assembly fell apart on my bike.
 Luckily I was able to coast six miles back down to my car.
 Unfortunately, I didn't get to check out the "Cow Pies" on that trip.

 Welcome to Bear Wallow Canyon.
-Rock formation called the "Cow Pies" fill the canyon next to the Mitten Ridge.
+A rock formation called the "Cow Pies" fill the canyon next to the Mitten Ridge.
 Creating the largest mass of open bare red rock I can recall.
-A real mountain biker treat in addition to great hiking opportunities.
-From the trailhead you work through typical Sedona forest down into a wash then back up.
-The first bare rock slab is encountered quickly. (maybe five minutes, I didn't clock it) You'd likely pass right by here if this wasn't claimed as one Sedona's vortex sites.
+A real mountain biker treat, in addition to great hiking opportunities.
+From the trailhead, you work through typical Sedona forest down into a wash, then back up.
+The first bare rock slab is encountered quickly. (maybe five minutes, I didn't clock it) You'd likely pass right by here if this weren't claimed as one Sedona's vortex sites.
 Dark grey volcanic rocks typically get arranged into huge medicine wheels by New Agers.
-Continue on...
+Continue...

-The Mitten Ridge Trail goes on the east side of the smoothest "Pie".
-Then it works west holding a fairly level line across the southern flank of Mitten Ridge.
-Seven-tenths of a mile here consist of scattered vegetation.
+The Mitten Ridge Trail goes on the east side of the smoothest "Pie."
+Then it works west, holding a fairly level line across the southern flank of Mitten Ridge.
+Seven-tenths of a mile here consists of scattered vegetation.
 Prickly pear and snugly perched agave specimens want your skin.
-Keep your eye on the trail and you'll come home without a scratch.
+Keep your eye on the trail, and you'll come home without a scratch.
 The trail peters out on a huge slope of red rock.
 The area is easy to spot as there's a thick band of limestone along the upper slope.
-At an angle of 34 degrees this slope is pretty steep but not out of range for maneuverability.
+At an angle of 34 degrees, this slope is pretty steep but not out of range for maneuverability.
 Leave the boots at home, snug Teva's work great on this surface.

-Atop this slope is one of coolest saddles I've encountered.
+Atop this slope is one of the coolest saddles I've encountered.
 You won't be able to go straight up the middle.
-Trees on either side give you the leverage needed to conquer the lip ( a ten foot wall basically ).
+Trees on either side give you the leverage needed to conquer the lip ( a ten-foot wall basically ).
 Once on the saddle more views open up.
 It's pretty incredible.
 There's an excellent view of Wilson Mountain rising behind the Midgely Bridge.
 The slope on the flip side is noticeably steeper at a 45 degree angle.
 I don't recommend heading out there as I didn't spot any ledges.
-It's probably possible but one slip and you're history.
+It's probably possible, but one slip and you're history.
 Come back down from the saddle and continue west on the southern flank.
-Actually, the saddle is probably a good turnaround point.
+The saddle is probably a good turnaround point.

-I continued on...
+I continued...
 The peak rising west of the saddle has a beautiful wall.
 The photo didn't capture the beauty of the formation.
 This might be a good point to turn around too.
-I continued on...
-There may be ten foot sections of trail here and there.
-Otherwise you're in scramble city.
+I continued...
+There may be ten-foot sections of trail here and there.
+Otherwise, you're in scramble-city.
 The slope gets ridiculously steep.
-We're talking a 66 degree angle.
+We're talking a 66-degree angle.
 That's a good pitch for a slide, not a trail.
 I worked up higher to gain a ledge.
 I did spot a cool wall a little further on.
 It's more of an anvil in a saddle.
 Do yourself a favor and turnaround here!
-I continued on...
+I continued...
 I walked across what I thought was a ledge.
 Then I turned around to look at what I'd just walked across.
-At that point I decided to turn around.
+At that point, I decided to turn around.
 It was a little frightening.
-Probably no big deal in Teva's but for some stupid reason I opted for boots on this trail.
-If it wasn't for the heat I may have gone barefoot.
-You could venture on but I'm not sure if it's worth it.
+Probably no big deal in Teva's, but I opted for boots on this trail for some stupid reason.
+If it wasn't for the heat, I might have gone barefoot.
+You could venture on, but I'm not sure if it's worth it.

 Check out the Official Route and Triplogs.